 Following his university studies, Mr. Lorijn pursued a career in investment banking with Merrill Lynch & Co and ING Barings in London, New York and Mexico City, during which he advised financial institutions and multinational companies on mergers, acquisitions, disposals and capital markets transactions.
 In 2002, he left the world of banking to focus on making principal investments in privately held companies, with an emphasis on the technology and consumer industries.

-Over the past 19 years, Mr. Lorijn helped build four successful investment platforms in Europe, the US and the Middle-East, and has led equity and debt investments in over 35 companies.
-He is currently a co-founder and Chairman of Capdesia Group, a private equity firm specialised in the consumer food service sector with offices in London and Brussels.
+Since 2002, Mr. Lorijn has helped build four successful investment platforms in Europe, the US and the Middle-East, and has led equity and debt investments in circa 40 companies.
+He is currently a co-founder and Chairman of Capdesia Group, a private equity firm focused on the consumer food service sector.

 Mr. Lorijn is a member of the Egmont Institute (a.k.a. the Royal Institute for International Relations) and a former member of Chatham House (a.k.a. the Royal Institute of International Affairs) and the UK Institute of Directors (IOD).
-He was recently awarded the dignity of Grand Officer of the Order pro Merito Melitense by the late Grand Master of the Order of Malta, Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto.
+In 2019, he was awarded the dignity of Grand Officer of the Order pro Merito Melitense by the late Grand Master of the Order of Malta, Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto.